EPA Administrator Wheeler Promotes Trump Administration Commitment to Clean Up Great Lakes, Support Ag Community in Northwest Ohio

 In July 2019, Administrator Wheeler launched the Trash-Free Great Lakes program[1] in Cleveland, Ohio to remove trash, litter and garbage – including plastics – from marine and freshwater environments.
 EPA requested competitive applications for $2 million in GLRI funding for community-based projects to clean up beaches and waterways to ensure the Great Lakes watershed continues to provide habitat for wildlife and drinking water and recreation for all Americans.
 Administrator Wheeler announced the first-ever Trash Free Waters grant[2] for the Great Lakes in Milwaukee last month.

-He was also joined by Ohio Department of Natural Resources (DNR) Director Mary Mertz, State Senator Larry Obhof, State Senator Theresa Gavarone, State Senator Rob McColley, Toledo Mayor Wade Kapszukiewicz, and EPA Region 5 Administrator Kurt Thiede.
+He was also joined by Ohio Department of Natural Resources (DNR) Director Mary Mertz, State Senator Larry Obhof, State Senator Theresa Gavarone, Toledo Mayor Wade Kapszukiewicz, and EPA Region 5 Administrator Kurt Thiede.

 “Ohio EPA is pleased to continue this important work with our federal, state, and local partners, restoring Maumee River tributaries and other streams that feed our Great Lake Erie,” said Ohio EPA Director Laurie A. Stevenson.
 “This funding accelerates these projects that are particularly focused on addressing contaminants in sediment.
 Hopefully this will be a catalyst for more projects in the coming months and years.”